-The particles recorded in the PROBE are also recorded in the histogram ".hist" and peak ".peaks" file.
+The radius of the particles recorded in the PROBE is recorded in the histogram ".hist" and peak ".peaks" file.
 The histogram file contains data as recorded in actual probe measurements.
 The corresponding peaks file contains the peaks found in the probe histogram by the same peak finder used for the PSI measurements.
+Note that for probes in multiple quadrants the histogram and peaks file is often not meaningful since the absolute radius is stored.

-10.21 Stripper (OPAL-cycl)
+11.21 Stripper (OPAL-cycl)

 A stripper element strip the electron(s) from a particle.
 The particle hitting the stripper is recorded in the file, which contains the time, coordinates and momentum of the particle at the moment it hit the stripper.
 The charge and mass are changed.
-Its has the same geometry as the PROBE element.
+It has the same geometry as the PROBE element.
 Please note that the stripping physics is not included yet.